raphaelchampeimont/arduino_RS232/README.md

 You can watch my YouTube video where I show the circuit working: https://www.youtube.com/watch?v=u4Crk8dcw9A

-The goal of these circuit is to convert voltages between the two incompatible standards:
+The goal of these circuits is to convert voltages between the two incompatible standards:
 * negative voltage in RS232 (any value from −15 to −3 V) <=> 5V in Arduino
 * positive voltage in RS232 (any value from +3 to +15 V) <=> 0V in Arduino